Emmotes/ic_modron_library/docs/reya.md

 {:/nomarkdown}
 </span>

-The Unaffiliated core is so far ahead of the other cores that it's really the only choice for Grimm.
+The Unaffiliated core is so far ahead of the other cores that it's really the only choice for Reya.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>
 {:/nomarkdown}

 Note that the damage of the Unaffiliated and Dexterous cores vary depending on the number of unaffiliated or 15+ Dexterity champions (respectively) in the formation.
-The damage numbers on the layout above account for just 1 (Grimm only).
+The damage numbers on the layout above account for just 1 (Reya only).
 For a specific breakdown of how the cores fare with more unaffiliated or 15+ Dexterity champions - check the tables below.

 | Core | Num Unaffiliated in Formation | Total Damage | | Core | Num 15+ Dex in Formation | Total Damage |
 |---|---|---|---|---|---|---|